News

 Here is a recording of my conversation with Samuel Bak:

-Yet another opera of mine, RUFUS AND RITA, is to be taken on tour this summer in Manitoba, Canada, by the Manitoba Underground Opera.
+Yet another opera of mine, RUFUS AND RITA, is to be taken on tour this summer in Manitoba and Ontario, Canada, by the Manitoba Underground Opera.

 Looking ahead to Summer 2026. my TWO LATIN DANCES (trumpet version) is on the repertoire list for the final round of the Collegiate Solo Competition of the Schwob Brass Festival.
 The tuba version is on the repertoire list for the Teupha Rising Artist Solo Competition as well as the 2026 ITEA South Central Regional Tuba Euphonium Conference's Artist Solo Tuba Competition and the Leonard Falcone Competition.